InAcademia and Privacy

-As a service that has been designed from the outset to be privacy preserving, InAcademia doesn’t actually store any data about any individual that requires validation.
-This page describes the data and information flow resulting from a validation request (Student is used throughout for simplicity but the process is identical for each user type)
+As a service that has been designed from the outset to be privacy preserving, InAcademia doesn’t request any personally identifiable information from the merchant about any individual that uses InAcademia in the process of validating its affiliation to an institution.
+This page describes the data and information flow resulting from a validation request (Student is used throughout for simplicity but the process is identical for each user type).

 How does the InAcademia Service work?

-a) If the affiliation provided by the institution matches the requested validation, InAcademia will signal to the merchant a successful affiliation validation was made.
-Upon request of the merchant, InAcademia may send a persistent identifier, the country and name of the institution as part of this confirmation (and in this case the end user will get access to the special offers/discounts),
+a) If the affiliation value provided by the institution matches the requested affiliation, InAcademia will signal to the merchant a successful affiliation validation was made.
+Upon request of the merchant, InAcademia may return either a pseudonymised transient or pseudonymised persistent identifier, and may confirm either the domain or federated entityID of the institution as part of this confirmation (and in this case the end user will get access to the special offers/discounts) inside an encrypted ID Token,

-b) If the affiliation provided does not match the requested affiliation, InAcademia will signal the merchant that the affiliation validation has failed.
-No additional data is sent to the merchant as part of such a transaction (in such case the end user will not get access to the special offers/discounts).
+b) If the affiliation value provided does not match the requested affiliation, InAcademia will signal the merchant that the affiliation validation has failed including an error message specific to the reason of failure.
+No ID Token or additional data or identifiers are sent to the merchant as part of negative transaction (in such case the end user will not get access to the special offers/discounts).

-The result of the validation is sent to the merchant on the basis of the end user consent.
+The result of the validation is returned to the merchant in an OIDC response along with the state value on the basis of the end user confirming its consent to do so.

 Data flows and processes

-The GÉANT Association (InAcademia Service) is the data controller of the technical log containing the following data (which are stored in EEA and only for limited period of 28 days):
+The GÉANT Association (licensor of the InAcademia Service) is the data controller of the validation result and the technical log containing the following data (which are stored in EEA and only for limited period of 28 days):

-- The date and time of your transaction;
+- The date and time of the transaction;

 - A session identifier for the merchant which requested the validation;